rocky-linux/documentation/docs/books/incus_server/09-snapshot_server.md

 +-------------------+---------+------+------+-----------+-----------+
 ```

 Success!
 Try starting it.
-Because we are starting it on the incus-snapshot server, you need to stop it first on the incus-primary server to avoid an IP address conflict:
+Because you are starting it on the incus-snapshot server, you need to stop it first on the incus-primary server to avoid an IP address conflict:

 ```bash
 incus stop rockylinux-test-9